favourayang1-coder/NETWORKWALKS-B083-WK2-CYBERSECURITY-FOOTPRINTING-SCANNING/README.md

 None of these are confirmed vulnerabilities — this was reconnaissance and host discovery only, not exploitation or active vulnerability testing.
 Each finding is information that a further, authorized assessment would need to investigate before drawing conclusions about real risk.

 ## Key Takeaways
-Working through both halves of this exercise made it clear how much information is available about a system before anyone even attempts to interact with it directly — a handful of standard, non-intrusive commands were enough to build a fairly detailed picture of both an external domain and my own home network.
+Working through both halves of this exercise made it clear how much information is available about a system before anyone even attempts to interact with it directly, a handful of standard, non-intrusive commands were enough to build a fairly detailed picture of both an external domain and my own home network.
 It also reinforced why documentation matters as much as the technical work itself: a finding is only useful if it's written up in a way that explains what it means and why it matters, not just what command produced it.

 ## Security & Ethical Considerations
 All footprinting activity in this project was carried out against a domain provided as part of an authorized training exercise.
 All network scanning was limited to my own home network.
 None of the tools or techniques documented here should be run against any system without the owner's explicit permission.

 ## Author
-Favour Ayang
-Cybersecurity & Ethical Hacking Trainee
+Favour Ayang | Cybersecurity & Ethical Hacking Intern

 🔗 LinkedIn: www.linkedin.com/in/favour-ayang-5b15422a5
 💻 GitHub: https://github.com/favourayang1-coder)